redswimmer/valorant-match-analysis/README.md

-### Valorant match analysis featuring FNATIC Boaster from data at Tracker.gg
+### Valorant match analysis featuring FNATIC Boaster

 I noticed there was a large amount of JSON returned from each Valorant match on Tracker.gg and was curious what player analytics I could glean from the data.
 I break down the various data types returned and specifically focus on player performance including: